Day 7 (part 2): Strasbourg France

 Omaha Beach was the beach that suffered the worst on D-Day.
 The beach was covered in mines and obstacles, and that along with the weather conditions made it difficult for the Americans to gain control of the beach.

-Point du Hoc is where US Army Rangers scaled a 100 foot cliff and seized and overtook Nazi artillery.
+Pointe du Hoc is where US Army Rangers scaled a 100 foot cliff and seized and overtook Nazi artillery.
 This allowed Americans and allies to advance on French soil.
 The Germans were not prepared for Americans to attack at his point and had moved mostly south of this point.

 A Nazi bunker overlooking Omaha Beach